Carmichaelia corrugata

 Carmichaelia corrugata (common name common dwarf broom) is a species of plant in the family Fabaceae.
 It is found only on the South Island of New Zealand.

 Description

-Carmichaelia corrugata is a low growing (2-8 cm tall) leafless shrub consisting of yellow-green branches with blunt orange tips, forming a dense mat about 1 m wide.
-The branches are 1.5-3.5mm wide and grooved.
+Carmichaelia corrugata is a low growing (2–8 cm tall) leafless shrub consisting of yellow-green branches with blunt orange tips, forming a dense mat about 1 m wide.
+The branches are 1.5–3.5mm wide and grooved.
 The flowers are in pairs and are pink with a dark purple centre, and flowering occurs from October to May, with fruiting from November to June.

 Habitat

 It is found on gravel and sand soils, stone and gravel ridges, river terraces, river beds, and disturbed sites.

-Taxonomy & naming
+Taxonomy and naming

 The species was first described by Colenso in 1883.
 The specific epithet, corrugata, is a Latin adjective meaning "wrinkled".
 There are no synonyms.

 Conservation status

 In both 2004 and 2008, it was assessed as "Not Threatened".
 In 2012, it was found to be "At Risk - Declining", and by 2018 it was declared "Threatened - Nationally Vulnerable" under the New Zealand Threat Classification System.